jessehattabaugh/scrollgame/README.md

 # scrollgame

-a game about scrolling, this time side to side
+a 2D side scrolling game based on the DOM